Juslima/html5/README.md

 ### Task 3: Rate the Learning Experience

-An optional reflection on the learning experience of using HTML5 and linking it to CSS was not provided in the code.
-It can be added for completion.
+Done

 ### Extra Credit: Use CSS Transitions and Transforms

 CSS transitions were applied to the navigation links, providing smooth hover effects.
-CSS transforms were not used but can be added for extra credit.

 ---